syahvan/Rock-Paper-Scissors-Image-Classification/README.md

 # Rock-Paper-Scissors Image Classification
-Image processing project for Learning in Dicoding Academy make a rock, paper, and scissors hand sign detection using Tensorflow and Keras
+Image processing project for Learning in Dicoding Academy.
+Built a rock, paper, and scissors hand sign classification using Tensorflow and Keras.